-As at the reporting date, the Company had insurance and intermediaries' receivables amounting to €9,107K.
+As at the reporting date, the Company had insurance and intermediaries' receivables amounting to €1,695K which are overdue.
+The total insurance and intermediaries' receivables are netted off from the LRC in the financial statements, however for Solvency II purposes, the overdue amount is reclassified to assets to be stressed under the counterparty default risk.
 There are no significant estimates or judgements used in valuing the insurance and intermediaries' receivables due to the nature of the asset.
 The value reported under Solvency II does not differ from the amount reported under IFRS.